 Despite these discrepancies, professionally and personally, Chinaski makes regular and is placed on an 8 hour shift, rather than 12, and pay during holidays.
 By this stage, his aforementioned list of 150/200 during the inauguration process is down to just the two of them.

 Gambling heavily, Chinaski claims he’s raking in $3,000 a month at the racetrack, which was a genuine love of Bukowski’s.
-He was initially skeptical of the idea, but it turned into a lifelong passion for him.
+He was initially sceptical of the idea, but it turned into a lifelong passion for him.
 To capitalise on his good fortune, he takes another leave of absence and is handed 90 days off.

 His run of luck fades, particularly after another womanising session, and he spends the rest of his time off drinking and hanging around his flat.
 The real Bukowski was, of course, also a prolific poet, so it wasn’t as if he was entirely frittering away his existence.